Free New Jersey Records Search (Warrants, Arrests, Inmates)

 Inmate records in New Jersey usually consist of distinctive markings, photos, charge information, and birthdate.
 If an inmate tries to escape, police officers can use these details to locate them faster.
 Also, depending on the mildness of their conviction and behavior, an inmate may be eligible for parole.

-To commence their search for a recent jail arrestee or inmate, locals can enter the words “jail inmate search NJ” to receive results from many police department and sheriff’s office sites.
 For instance, the Hunterdon County Division of Corrections keeps a weekly report of its inmate population.
 The reports list the inmates’ names, charge descriptions, bail amount (if any), and jail numbers.

 VINE (Victim Information & Notification Everyday) is a free service that gives users up-to-date alerts about an inmate’s jail status.
 Members also get access to sources to assist victims and their families.

-How to Locate a Prisoner in New Jersey
+How To Locate a Prisoner in New Jersey

-Source: State of New Jersey, Department of Corrections14
+Source: New Jersey Department of Corrections14

 People can find an offender by name, SBI number, sex, and physical characteristics.
 They can also narrow searches by county and facility.